 Part IV — Information on Your Vehicle

 If you’re claiming the standard mileage deduction, enter it here.
 If you’re using the actual expenses method, you may need to complete Form 4562 instead of Part IV.
-If you’re not claiming business expenses, skip Part IV.
+If you’re not claiming car and truck expenses, skip Part IV.

 Part V — Other Expenses